wgseligman/GramsSim/GramsDataObj/README.md

 ### grams::MCScintHits

-This data object contains the "MC Truth" information for ionization energy deposited in the scintillator strips by the [GramsG4](../GramsG4) simulation; see that page for additional information.
+This data object contains the "MC Truth" information for ionization energy deposited in the scintillator strips by the [GramsG4](../GramsG4) simulation for a single event; see that page for additional information.

 | <img src="../GramsDataObj/images/grams_MCScintHits.png" width="50%" /> |
 | :----------------------------------------------------------------: |